offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 To create a `std::map`, the same `std::set` constructors apply.
 The only major differences are that ...

- 1. the type of the value needs to be specified as as the second template parameter.
+ 1. the type of the value needs to be specified as the second template parameter.
  2. if initializing to a list of key-value pairs, each element of the initializer list must be `std::pair<K,V>` (`K` is key type, `V` is value type).

 ```c++